HaoDK12/DeepOne_model/README.md

 Note: Supported cell types are ['mESC', 'CHO', 'HEK293', 'IPSC', 'K562', 'HAP1', 'RPE-1'].
 Given that DeepOne-HEK model offer superior predictive performance acorss multiple cell type in our analysis, we recommend using HEK293 cell if your cell type of interest is not listed here.
 Alternatively, several similar cells, such as Human embryonic stem cells and mESCs, are considerable.

 ## Contact
 We greatly appreciate your feedback.
-If bug reports or suggestions, Please contact Hao Yuan (au735018@uni.au.dk) or Yonglun Luo (alun@biomed.au.dk).
+If bug reports or suggestions, Please contact us (au735018@uni.au.dk).

 ## Cite
 <sup>1</sup> Chakrabarti AM, Henser-Brownhill T, Monserrat J, Poetsch AR, Luscombe NM, Scaffidi P. Target-Specific Precision of CRISPR-Mediated Genome Editing.
 Mol Cell.
 2019 Feb 21;73(4):699-713.e6.